ThinkDataEd/curriculum/docs/unit3/lesson9.md

 recorded in a dotplot (if desired).
 If the question is too vague (do we include half-siblings, step-siblings, etc.?), students can revise the question.

-17. Once the class has agreed upon 3 survey questions for the first statistical investigative question, allow students to join their student teams for the remainder of the activity.
+17. Once the class has agreed upon 3 survey questions for the first statistical question, allow students to join their student teams for the remainder of the activity.

-18. Each team should come up with a statistical investigative question that might answer the research question, then determine 3 survey questions that match their statistical investigative question.
+18. Each team should come up with a statistical question that might answer the research question, then determine 3 survey questions that match their statistical question.
 Have the students create both open- and closed-ended questions in the handout.
 Each survey question should be a different type (see step 8 from above).

-19. Have student teams share out their statistical investigative questions and related survey questions with the rest of the class.
+19. Have student teams share out their statistical questions and related survey questions with the rest of the class.

 ###**Class Scribes:**